-If you resolved to save more or spend less: Mint
+If you resolved to manage your finances better: Mint

 Sure, a gym membership might help you get fit — but making time to get to the gym can be tough, so your get-fit resolution could be abandoned before spring.
-This year, try a different route with DailyBurn, which offers a wide variety of workout routines in video format available on your computer, iPhone, Android or even a television with Roku, Apple TV or other smart TV devices.
+This year, try a different route with DailyBurn, which offers a wide variety of workout routines in video format available on your computer, iPhone, Android, or even a television with Roku, Apple TV, Chromecast, Fire TV or other smart TV devices.

-The big benefit of DailyBurn is its variety, with workouts that range from 15 minutes to an hour long covering activities from dance to kettlebell to intense cardio.
+The big benefit of DailyBurn is its variety, with 1,000+ workouts that range from 10 minutes to an hour long covering activities from dance to kettlebell to intense cardio.
 You'll never be bored.
-And you never need to spend time hunting for a workout, either; DailyBurn helps you pick the right workout program and then automatically queues up the next video whenever you log in (though you can try something new whenever you want).
+And you never need to spend time hunting for a workout, either; DailyBurn helps you pick the right workout program and then automatically queues up the next video whenever you login (though you can try something new whenever you want).